whitfin/dot-notes-js/README.md

 - [Invalid Syntax](#exceptions)
 - [Issues](#issues)

 This module provides a simple way to convert between JavaScript objects and dot notation (see below).
 In terms of compatibility, `dot-notes` is built on [TravisCI](https://travis-ci.org/iwhitfield/dot-notes) after every commit using Node v0.8.x, 0.10.x, 0.12.x.
 In addition to this, the latest version of io.js is also covered in these builds.
+Build results are submitted to [Code Climate](https://codeclimate.com/github/iwhitfield/dot-notes) for analysis.

 ### Setup ###